Bill and Ben Party

 The Bill and Ben Party was a New Zealand joke political party formed in 2008 and voluntarily deregistered in 2010.
-The party's leaders were Jamie Linehan and Ben Boyce ("Bill" and Ben) of the TV3 satirical sports show Pulp Sport.
-In the 2008 general election the party secured 0.56% of the vote, outpolling every other party not in parliament prior to the election (New Zealand First, a party in parliament prior to the election, failed to gain representation in the subsequent parliament).
-It gained the ninth-highest number of votes out of the 19 parties standing for election.
+The party's leaders were Jamie Linehan and Ben Boyce ("Bill and Ben") of the TV3 satirical sports show Pulp Sport.
+In the 2008 general election the party secured 0.56% of the vote and the ninth-highest number of votes, outpolling every other party not in parliament prior to the election.